ruchishru/autostream-agent/README.md

 ### Why LangGraph?

-LangGraph was chosen over AutoGen because it provides an explicit, inspectable state machine — ideal for a multi-step lead qualification workflow where precise control over transitions (greeting → inquiry → lead collection → tool execution) is critical.
-AutoGen excels at multi-agent debates and collaboration; LangGraph is purpose-built for single-agent workflows with deterministic branching logic and stateful memory, making it the right fit here.
+LangGraph was chosen over AutoGen because it provides an explicit, inspectable state machine ,ideal for a multi-step lead qualification workflow where precise control over transitions (greeting → inquiry → lead collection → tool execution) is critical.
+AutoGen excels at multi-agent debates and collaboration, LangGraph is purpose-built for single-agent workflows with deterministic branching logic and stateful memory, making it the right fit here.

 ### How State is Managed

 The agent uses a `TypedDict`-based `AgentState` that persists across all conversation turns within a session.
 LangGraph's `add_messages` annotation accumulates the full conversation history, giving the LLM complete context on every invocation.
-Custom state fields — `intent`, `collecting_lead`, `collection_step`, `lead_name`, `lead_email`, `lead_platform`, and `lead_captured` — act as a lightweight state machine.
+Custom state fields : `intent`, `collecting_lead`, `collection_step`, `lead_name`, `lead_email`, `lead_platform`, and `lead_captured` , act as a lightweight state machine.
 On every turn, the graph checks these fields to decide whether to answer a product question, advance lead collection, or fire the mock lead capture tool.
 This design prevents premature tool calls: the tool only triggers after all three required values (name, email, platform) are collected and validated sequentially.

 ### RAG Pipeline